About Us

 Dan

 Dan’s father was the local Scout Master when he was young and because of this he learned an appreciation for nature from an early age.
 Dan became an Eagle Scout and continued his love for the outdoors into his adulthood.
-He is an avid backpacker, trail runner and nordic skier.
+He is an avid backpacker, trail runner and Nordic skier.
 After more than two decades working with people with disabilities, he moved to Alaska with his wife so they could explore their dream of living more simply and closer to nature in a remote setting.
 Dan has a passion for learning to understand nature and how we all can live in harmony with it.
 This is his fifth year guiding hikes for Alaska Nature Guides.
 He is currently a stay at home dad for his 7 year old son and works with people in the area with special-needs on a part time basis.
 Dan is active member of the Talkeetna community.
 He sits on the Mat-Su Borough Parks, Recreation & Trails Advisory board, the Talkeetna Elementary PTA board and he produces a local radio show for KTNA radio called ‘Get Outside and Play’.
-He is a strong advocate healthy, outdoor non-motorized recreation in the South Denali Area.
+He is a strong advocate for healthy, outdoor non-motorized recreation in the South Denali Area.

 Bernard